vulnersCom/vulners-agent/README.md

 ![Vulners Agent](img/vulners_logo.png)

-Vulners agent is an open source solution, which provides vulnerability assessment for Linux-based systems.
+Vulners agent is an open source solution, which provides vulnerability assessment for Linux-based and Windows operating systems.
 The agent performs scans with minimum execution commands and, as a result, achieves extremely fast scanning speed.
 You will need the **Python 3** to install the agent.

 The agent gathers information about your operating system, its version, and any installed packages.
 This information is then sent to Vulners API to find out which software is vulnerable.
 You can check how it works in [manual mode](https://vulners.com/audit) to evaluate the results.

 ![Vulners Audit IP Summary](img/audit_ipsummary.png)

-## Installation
+## Installation for Linux-based operating systems

 ### Configure a repository for RHEL-based Linux: